-Career Change Guidance by Admin
+Career Change Guidance by Jessica Hodges

 People change careers everyday.
 It’s not uncommon for people to have at least a few careers in their lifetime.
 Entrepreneurs change careers by starting new or different businesses while technical people might move from programming or design to management, sales, and then possibly back again.
 Some people change their careers entirely by switching to totally different fields.
 Some simply just move to different companies.

 However, many people don’t know how to change careers.
 In fact, many are afraid to think about it.
 They’re in the position of passively waiting for something to carry them to the right direction.

 One of the first obstacles on career change is identifying the right time to make the change.
 You might feel comfortable in the career and position that you’re in right now but your intuition tells you otherwise.
 Listening to your intuition is very important.
 It helps inform you about your life purpose through feelings, words or dreams.

 So when is the right time for a career change?
 Here are some questions, suggested by careerpath.com, to get you started:

 - What are you doing when time seems to fly by?

 - Perhaps your ideal jobs might exist or be created within your company.
 So if you were offered an ideal job, what would it be?